detelinradev/carpooling/README.md

 ![2019-08-30 (4)](https://user-images.githubusercontent.com/39421427/64017474-4781c100-cb32-11e9-937d-33c9a57f44ff.png)

- This is the Home window for authenticated user.
-Here he could see a leaderboard with the TOP 10 drivers and TOP 10 passengers based on the rating they receive after each trip as well as all the possible links in the application, listed on the right side of the navbar on the top of the window
+ This is the `Home` window for authenticated user.
+Here he could see a leaderboard with the TOP 10 drivers and TOP 10 passengers based on the rating they receive after each trip.
+The leaderboard is visible in the whole application under other components.
+As well one can see all possible links in the application, listed on the right side of the navbar on the top of the window

 ![2019-08-30 (5)](https://user-images.githubusercontent.com/39421427/64017475-4781c100-cb32-11e9-8b1e-a3d72c232ad6.png)

-That is the profile page, where user could see all the information about himself as well as edited it.
+That is the `Profile` page, where user could see all the information about himself as well as edited it.
 He has an options to edit his phone, email and password and add an avatar.
 If he wants to create a trip, it is mandatory to create a car as well.

 ![2019-08-30 (6)](https://user-images.githubusercontent.com/39421427/64017476-4781c100-cb32-11e9-9bb8-2416136d47b5.png)